Idea – Concept Development, Script Writing and Project Management - Bachelor

 The Bachelor's Programme in Film and Media specialising in Idea – Concept Development, Script Writing and Project Management caters to those who are interested in thinking from scratch and developing ideas so that they can be realised.
 The programme consists of three years of full-time studies at first cycle level.

-This programme has Swedish as main language of instruction.You apply for the programme from the site in Swedish: https://www.uniarts.se/utbildningar/kandidatprogram/id%C3%A9-koncept-manus-projektledning-program
+This programme has Swedish as main language of instruction.You apply for the programme from our Swedish website: www.uniarts.se/utbildningar/kandidatprogram/ide-koncept-manus-projektledning-kandidat

 If you already have a university education in film and media or extensive experience of working artistically in the field, you can apply for the Master programme in film and media where there are both team specialisations in film and individual specialisations.
 Find the right programme for you in our EDUCATION COMPASS!